-A mokoro safari in the Okavango Delta, Botswana, allows you to experience the life of this watery wonderland in a traditional craft.
+A mokoro safari in the Okavango Delta is one of Botswana’s best safari experiences, allowing you to experience the life of this watery wonderland in a traditional craft.
 View mammals and birds from the waterline as an expert poler guides you through the bulrushes and marshes of this Garden of Eden.

 I had a feeling this was going to be the highlight of our trip to the Okavango Delta.
 There can be no better way to experience this water wonderland than in a traditional mokoro.
 These ‘dug-out’ craft – about 6m in length – have become the iconic symbol of the delta.

 We gathered on the bank of an inlet where we met our mokoro poler, Kagiso.
 After a brief introduction, we clambered into the craft: my partner in front, me behind and Kagiso at the stern.
 He used a long pole, called an ngashi, to propel the mokoro.
 With a couple of powerful strokes we were off, gliding out of the bulrushes and into the main stream.

 Kagiso was a muscular fellow with an intimate knowledge of the delta and its labyrinthine waterways.
 He was able to guide the craft with considerable speed and agility, having perfected his skills since boyhood.
 I’ve been punting in the genteel environments of Oxford and Cambridge before, but this was a different ballgame altogether.
 Punting in the African wilderness!